LubosRemplik/CakePHP-Markdown-Plugin/README.md

 		'Markdown.MarkdownParse'
 	);

-Using the MarkdownBehavir in model
+Using the MarkdownBehavior in model

 	<?php
 	// in model
 	public $actsAs = array(